MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ]

 ???
-This is appealing because utilization has a clear limit: it can't be more than 100%.
+This is appealing because utilization has a clear limit: it can’t be more than 100%.

 So we need to translate the problem to a different domain, where the units